manageralbum01/83c1ef19860dae7d926b3abb2696a82a/README.md

-# AE Studio's exercise
+# LC

-Below is the AE Studio's exercise.
 This exercise is designed to give our team a chance to assess your skills and let you have fun collaborating on a cool little project.

 You can find [GitHub's API documentation in here](https://docs.github.com/en/rest), you **won't** be needing an API key for this exercise.